How to improve mental health in elderly adults

 There has been much talk of the impact of COVID lockdowns on mental health in early childhood.
 But research also suggests that mental health issues in elderly adults were more common throughout the lockdowns.

-One study found that 1 in 5 people (aged between 60-87) suffered from anxiety or psychological distress during lockdown periods.
-[3]
+One study found that one in five people (aged between 60-87) suffered from anxiety or psychological distress during lockdown periods.

 Dr Fisher says that this may be because of the lack of social and familial interactions.